PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 ## Assisted Modes

-Assisted modes are with more assistance from the PX4 or even without assistance.
+Assisted modes are with more assistance to the pilot from the autopilot.
+Assisted modes need manual pilot input for the roll/pitch/yaw but automatically control the thrust to hold a fixed altitude at centered throttle.
+Vertical speed is controlled by manual input from the pilot to throttle stick but in a rate of descend and ascend fasion.
+The horizontal speed is controlled by the pitch/roll stick input.

 **ALTITUDE: Altitude Control**